Michaelangel007/perl_crap_reference/README.md

 There are numerous optimizations that can be done:

-1. Read entire file into memory
+1. Read the entire file into memory at once bypassing the C library buffering.
+2. Replace the dog slow string comparision with a hash compare, [FNV1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function)
-2. Compute FNV1a hash on-the-fly
+3. Compute a FNV1a hash on-the-fly

 ```cpp
     const uint32_t FNV1A_PRIME = 0x01000193; //   16777619